-A $2\frac{1}{2}$ -acre parcel within the Paradise Community Village site has been targeted for development of a skate/bike park.
+A 2 1⁄2 -acre parcel within the Paradise Community Village site has been targeted for development of a skate/bike park.
 The facility is envisioned as a 15,000 square foot skate and bike park with supporting recreation facilities such as a play structure and picnic area.
 Estimated cost for development of a project of this scale is \$3 million, and would have to be funded through a combination of grants and donations.
 If grant funding cannot be obtained, the design may be revisited and a smaller facility potentially funded by other District revenues and donations.
+The Paradise Community Village has lost a major portion of its partners and another location should be considered for a skate/bike park location and a smaller facility should be considered.